 - Specific products they’ve viewed or purchased

-Finally, you need to tie this data with your ad server, so that:
+Finally, you need to tie this data with your ad server for targeting.

 Sound complicated?
 It is!
-This is partly why few ad platforms and publishers add behavioral targeting to their ad platform, even though there’s a lot of value to it.
-Fortunately for Adzerk customers, behavioral targeting features are built-in and enabling it takes just a few hours.
+This is partly why few publishers have added behavioral targeting to their ad platform, even though there’s value.
+Fortunately for Adzerk customers, behavioral targeting features are built-in and enabling it is easy.